 The only case when stamp duty liability does not arise is when shares are transferred from a person to depository or from depository to any other beneficial person.

-Must Read – All you want to know about Delisting of shares
+Must Read – Delisting of shares

 Transfer deed or any other document which may denote the transfer of shares is must in case of transfer of shares.
 Without this document the transfer procedure cannot be processed.

 Form SH.4, which is an instrument for transfer needs to be delivered to the company within 60 days from the date of such execution